Distributed Systems - Serverless

 - Metrics and logging are a universal right.

 - Google Cloud Functions

-- Lambda Architecture, the basic idea is that you run a streaming system alongside a batch system, both performing essentially the same calculation.
+- Lambda Architecture: run a streaming system alongside a batch system, both performing essentially the same calculation.
 The streaming system gives you low-latency, inaccurate results (either because of the use of an approximation algorithm, or because the streaming system itself does not provide correctness), and some time later a batch system rolls along and provides you with correct output.

-- Kappa Architecture, which basically means running a single pipeline using a well-designed system that’s appropriately built for the job at hand.
+- Kappa Architecture: run a single pipeline using a well-designed system that’s appropriately built for the job at hand.